 She was convinced that this dog had been the victim of a puppy mill breeder.

-Her toenails were so long they had curled into the pads of her feet.
-Faeces impacted Gracie's toes causing infection and her backside was so caked with faeces that it had become matted within her fur.
+Faeces impacted Gracie's toes, causing infection and her backside was so caked with faeces that it had become matted within her fur.

 After shaving her down, two large tumours (one the size of a small baseball) were found on her side.

-When offered food, she acted ravenous, but didn't eat.
+When offered food, she acted ravenous but didn't eat.
 Upon closer inspection, it was discovered that her gums were bleeding, swollen and red.
 Her mouth was so infected that she couldn't eat.

 Poor mite had only known a life of neglect - until now.